Panel discussion: Trends in food safety testing with GC high resolution mass spectrometry

 Gas chromatography (GC) and high‑resolution accurate mass (HRAM) has been deployed across many different food safety applications, including pesticide, PAH, steroid and food packaging testing.
 Its combination of high selectivity, sensitivity and flexibility has proven valuable in addressing various analytical goals and challenges.

-In this live panel discussion, attendees will be given the opportunity to pose questions about this technique to leading research and regulatory scientists.
-You can expect to learn about emerging trends in food safety, the analytical challenges we face and how to solve them, and where our expert line-up sees the future for food safety testing.
+In this on-demand panel discussion, lived attendees posed questions about gas chromatography (GC) and high‑resolution accurate mass (HRAM) to leading research and regulatory scientists.
+As an on-demand spectator, you can expect to learn about emerging trends in food safety, the analytical challenges we face and how to solve them, and where our expert line-up sees the future for food safety testing.

 Key learning objectives: